WE'VE TAKEN THE FIGHT STATESIDE!

 • What DON'T you feel comfortable talking about?
 Leave this for a time when you have built up more confidence.

-If you find it tricky to get the words out, you might find it easier to write them down.
+If you find it tricky to talk about sex and get the words out, you might find it easier to write them down.
+Sexting is a great way to communicate about sex without having to stammer through something you feel awkward saying out loud.

 How do you touch yourself when you are on your own?
 Do you have a toy you enjoy using?
 Your partner will appreciate any clues, verbal or not, so this could be a good way forward.